MobilityData/mobility-feed-api/functions-python/tasks_executor/README.md

 countdown already running; and `seal_earned_at` gets `end_date` rather than the day the roll-up flipped, which under a cold start is often day one.

+#### Recorded days are not reconstructed

+Once the nightly job has been running for a while, a backfill window usually covers some days it already looked at.
+Those days do not need to be worked out again: the nightly job checked the feed on the day itself, while the backfill can only estimate what that day looked like from data available now.
+The real check wins.

+So for each day it marches, the backfill first looks for a `sealcriterionsnapshot` row for that feed, that criterion and that day:

+1. **The row exists and holds `pass`, `fail` or `not_applicable`.** That value becomes the day's `observed_status`, and the criterion's evaluator is not called at all.
+2. **There is no row, or the row holds `unknown` or `never_evaluated`.** Neither of those is a check result — `unknown` means the check could not run that night, `never_evaluated` that it had never run — so the evaluator is called, exactly as for a day nobody looked at.

+Only the `observed_status` comes from the row.
+Everything the backfill exists to rebuild — the grace period, the failure streak, probation — is still computed day by day, using that status as the day's input.

+Two things to know on top of that:

+- `simulate` beats both cases.
+Forcing a status is a question about what the state machine does with a given sequence of days, so a stored row must not quietly change one of them.
+- Each row in `trace` carries `recorded: true|false`, which tells you whether that day came from case 1 or case 2 — that is, which part of the window is real and which is estimated.

+None of this makes the *writes* selective.
+A marched day is written back whatever its source, so the run still rewrites `sealcriterion` and, in `all` mode, the snapshot rows for those days (with the same `observed_status` it just read, but recomputed timestamps).
+Keep the window to the history you actually mean to fill.

 A re-march **replaces** rather than accumulates.
 It rewrites only the days it marched, keyed on `(feed_id, criterion, snapshot_date)`, so days outside the new window keep their earlier values — and because the row is recomputed from the new march, failure history the previous run recorded is lost when the new march never sees it. `resume_from_snapshot` is the mitigation.

+#### Resuming an interrupted run

+**The feed is the unit of recovery.** A feed's criteria, its `feedreliabilityseal` row and its snapshots are written and committed in one transaction once that feed's own march is over, so a run killed part way through — a timeout, a crash, a cancelled task — leaves every feed it finished durable and no feed half-written.

+To resume, **run the same command again**. `only_missing` counts a feed as done only when it holds a row for every criterion of the run, so the feeds that finished are skipped and the rest are marched from the start.
+Nothing writes `sealcriterion` ahead of the value it holds, in either job, so a row present always means a state computed — that is what makes it a marker rather than a guess.
+The same test runs at the producer, so `seal_backfill_orchestrator` hands out only the feeds still outstanding.

+Two consequences worth knowing:

+- A feed that was mid-march when the run died is marched again **from its `march_start`**, not from where it stopped.
+Days are cheap in memory; the partial march is simply discarded.
+- With `snapshot_mode: all`, an interrupted feed may leave snapshot rows behind with no `sealcriterion` row.
+The re-march overwrites them on the same `(feed_id, criterion, snapshot_date)` key, so this heals itself and needs no cleanup.

+The transaction is one feed's worth, not one batch's, and it does not grow with `batch_size`: a year at six criteria is roughly 2,200 snapshot rows — a few hundred KB — plus one `sealcriterion` row per criterion and one `feedreliabilityseal` row.
+The march collects those snapshot rows and writes them in a single statement, so a year costs one round trip per feed rather than one per marched day.

+Resuming does **not** apply to a run whose feeds already had state before it started: with `only_missing: false` nothing is skipped, and a re-run marches everything again.

 Run it locally as described under `update_seal_of_reliability`.
 A plan-only dry run needs no GCP credentials — only `FEEDS_DATABASE_URL`: